 - My Private Proxy – MPP Group has been providing reliable proxy services for nearly a decade.

-- High Proxies – A versatile provider that offers great prices for bulk purchases.
+- High Proxies – A versatile dedicated proxies provider that offers great prices for bulk purchases.

-- Squid Proxies – A bit more expensive than some of its direct competitors but you can still expect great value for your money.
+- Squid Proxies – A bit more expensive than some of its direct competitors but still good value.

 - Proxy-n-VPN – This is a very good option if you’re looking for reliable data center dedicated proxies.

-- SSL Private Proxy – The company offers great discounts to customers who subscribe to the service for several months in advance.
+- SSL Private Proxy – Great discounts to customers who subscribe for several months in advance.

 - YourPrivateProxy – Another decent option if you’re looking to purchase dedicated proxies in bulk.